jundalisay/spblist/content/en/material/fallacies/scam.md

 ---
 title: "Why Relativity is a Scam"
-description: "The damage that Einstein has done to humanity may be ranked as follows"
+description: "Einstein's scam is such a work of genius that it has single-handedly caused the fall of Physics."
 date: 2024-12-25
 weight: 2
 image: "/covers/einstein.jpg"